-- (b) Reviewed with the External Auditors the audit plan for the FYE22 to ensure that the scope of work and approach adequately cover the activities of the Group and reporting requirements. - (c) Reviewed with the External Auditors the outcome and issues arising from the audit of the financial statements of the Group and the resolution of such issues as highlighted in the audit completion report. - (d) Conducted private sessions with the External Auditors without the presence of the Management on 24 February 2022 and 15 April 2022 to discuss material matters relating to and arising from the audit and the assistance provided by the Management to the External Auditors; the Audit Committee noted that there were no major issues within the Group that requires the attention of the Audit Committee.
+- (b) Reviewed with the External Auditors the audit plan for the FYE24 to ensure that the scope of work and approach adequately cover the activities of the Group and reporting requirements. - (c) Reviewed with the External Auditors the outcome and issues arising from the audit of the financial statements of the Group and the resolution of such issues as highlighted in the audit completion report. - (d) Reviewed the audit and non-audit fees proposed and payable to the External Auditors for the FYE24. - (e) Conducted private sessions with the External Auditors without the presence of the Management on 22 February 2024 and 5 April 2024 to discuss material matters relating to and arising from the audit and the assistance provided by the Management to the External Auditors; the Audit Committee noted that there were no major issues within the Group that requires the attention of the Audit Committee. - (f) Conducted annual evaluation of the performance of External Auditors, considering their independence, suitability and the quality and candour of their communication with the Audit Committee and the Company before recommending to the Board the re-appointment as Company's Auditors for tabling to the shareholders for approval at the Company's AGM.

-REPORT OF THE AUDIT COMMITTEE (Cont'd)
+REPORT OF THE AUDIT COMMITTEE (CONT'D)

-4. ACTIVITIES OF THE AUDIT COMMITTEE
+4. ACTIVITIES OF THE AUDIT COMMITTEE (CONT'D)